CSliveR/BUT-1A/README.md

 - R1.04 : Introduction to operating systems and command line basics with the Bash shell
 - R1.05 : Fundamentals of relational databases and SQL
 - R2.01 : Object-oriented development with Java
 - R2.02 : GUI application development with JavaFX
+- R2.05 : Introduction to network services
 - R2.06 : Database querying and advanced manipulation
 - R2.11 : Introduction to Law
 - S1.03 : Installing and configuring a Debian 12 workstation for development purposes